What Vegetables Are Safe for Dogs?

 Conclusion:

 So, guys, it’s time to wrap up.
-In this article, we’ve covered what vegetables can dogs eat.
-We explored various options to enhance your furry friend’s diet.
+In this article, we discover what vegetables can dogs eat.
 I personally recommend starting with vegetables like carrots and green beans, as they are not only nutritious—packed with vitamins and fiber—but also generally well-received by dogs.

 Always introduce new veggies gradually to prevent digestive upset and monitor your dog’s reaction to ensure they enjoy these healthy treats.